-This Act is drafted to replace a state's current LLC statute, whether or not that statute is based on the original Uniform Limited Liability Company Act.
+This Act is drafted to replace a state's current limited liability company statute, regardless of whether that statute is based on ULLCA (1996), ULLCA (2006), or other source.
 Section 110 contains transition provisions.

 SECTION 102.
 DEFINITIONS.
 In this [act]: